 Epic: A group of related user stories is called an Epic.

-- User Story: which has the actual business requirement.
+- User Story: It has the actual business requirement.

 - To Do: Tasks that can be worked on.